Pittsburgh Botanic Garden

 Focus: Behind-the-Scenes of Operations

 Making it Fun!
 As a young garden, Pittsburgh Botanic Garden strives for excellence while providing modern, playful experiences for staff and visitors alike.
 Public gardens are known to be places of serenity and learning; however, it is equally important to give people a place to have simple fun.
-During this Regional Learning Day, participants will get insight into strategies the Garden uses through thoughtful programming, employee enrichment, and community engagement that enable memorable fun!
+During this Regional Learning Day, participants will get insight into strategies the Garden uses through thoughtful programming, employee enrichment, and community engagement that enable fun!

-8:30 AM – 9:15 AM – Welcome Reception
+8:30 AM – 9:00 AM – Meet & Greet.
+Welcome remarks by Executive Director, Keith Kaiser.

-10:00 AM – 11:15 AM – Group Tours
+10:00 AM – 11:15 AM – Garden Tours, choose one:

-11:30 AM – 1:00 PM – Lunch & Break
+11:30 AM – 1:00 PM – Lunch & Break: Time to visit areas of interest

-1:00 PM – 2:15 PM – Group Presentations
+1:00 PM – 1:45 PM – Presentations, choose one

-2:15 PM – 2:30 PM – Break
+1:45 PM – 2:00 PM – Break

-3:30 PM – 5:00 PM – Attendees are free to enjoy the Gardens
+3:00 PM – 5:00 PM – Attendees are free to enjoy the Gardens

 Please note that the above schedule is subject to change.